Sons of Iraq

-After arriving into power, Iraqi Prime Minister Nouri al-Maliki played on religious divides to consolidate his power.
-Maliki denounced the Son of Iraq as a national threat, actively dismantling them and refusing to integrate them into Iraqi's security services.
-Sunnis formerly serving with the group were faced with options including becoming unemployed or joining the Islamic State of Iraq and the Levant.
-This turn of event is considered a key factor in Iraqi failure to stabilize and its 2013–2017 Iraq war.
+After arriving into power, Iraqi Prime Minister Nouri al-Maliki relied on sectarian policies to consolidate his power.
+Maliki denounced the Sons of Iraq as a national threat, actively dismantling them and refusing to integrate them into Iraqi security services.
+Sunnis formerly serving with the group were faced with options including becoming unemployed or joining the Islamic State.
+This turn of events is considered a key factor that contributed to the failure of Iraq to stabilize, ultimately leading to the War in Iraq (2013-17).

 Other names

 The Sons of Iraq were also known by numerous names: